groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/docx.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Discover GroupDocs.Comparison for .NET API"
+    title: "Examine GroupDocs.Comparison for .NET API features"
     link: "/comparison/net/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for .NET is a native .NET API designed for comparing multiple images and documents of the same format.
-It aids in detecting differences within paragraphs, words, characters, shapes, and even the text styles of the compared documents.
-With the ability to merge these changes and export to a final document, it supports comparison and merging of PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings, and various image file formats—all without the need for any external libraries.
+       Reveal alterations in your DOCX documents with convenient report in your .NET projects.
+Moreover, get information about styles, shapes and other content and merge DOCX files to a new one.
+Advantages of GroupDocs.Comparison for .NET APIs could be brought to your projects by only a couple lines of code.
+Use our software without third-party developers.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to compare multiple DOCX files using C#"
+    title: "MS Word DOCX comparison reports via .NET and C#"
     content: |
-      It is possible to use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/) for getting report about differences in many DOCX files.
+      Compose distinctions report for DOCX files using [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/)

-      1. Install GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) using your favorite package manager
+      1. Download GroupDocs.Comparison for .NET package from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) and install it
-      2. Provide an instance of Comparer class with full path to initial DOCX file
+      2. Instantiate Comparer object passing path to DOCX
-      3. Append at least one other DOCX to Comparer
+      3. Add DOCX files to comparison
-      4. Get a final report with precisely described differences
+      4. Get report with distinctions info

     code:
       platform: "net"